sahandhdz/CUDA-PMPP/Chapter_4/Exercises/README.md

 #### 4. Consider a hypothetical block with 8 threads executing a section of code before reaching a barrier.
 The threads require the following amount of time (in microseconds) to execute the sections: 2.0, 2.3, 3.0, 2.8, 2.4, 1.9, .6, and 2.9; they spend the rest of their time waiting for the barrier.
 What percentage of the threads total execution time is spent waiting for the barrier?

+The longest time a thread takes to execute its task is 3.0 seconds.
+All other threads reach the barrier before this and start their waiting time.
+The to total execution time is `3*8 = 24s` and the total working time is `2+2.3+3+2.8+2.4+1.9+0.6+2.9=17.9s`.
+Hence, the waiting time is `24-17.9=6.1s`.
+So about %25.4 of the execution time goes for waiting.